jhwaffles/jhwaffles.github.io/_posts/2023-02-12-Parents-Visit.md

 | :---------------------------------: |
 |           _Park Exercise_           |

+### Takeaways

-In retrospect the visit was productive for all parties.
+In retrospect this was a very successful visit and positive experience.
 Cynthia and I learned a great deal and got to spend quality time with my parents.
 My mom and dad built healthier habits, and continued to follow through even after the three week plan.
 On paper, the plan of limiting carbs and regular exercise was backed by science but what made it effective was getting the parents involved in process, the conversations during dinner and walks, and ultimately our presence and support.

 For example, Dad came with us to shop and purchase food.
 The act of us cooking and preparing meals for 2 weeks straight allowed him plenty of chances to watch, and even critique us (lol).